 School rules should be followed.
-Students should sit in their designated area (seats should be assigned and seat belts worn if available).
+Students should sit in their designated area (seats should be assigned).
 Students should follow the directions of the driver.
-Students must have written parental permission in order to ride a different bus.
+Students must have written permission in order to ride a different bus.
 The note must be taken to the office in order to receive a "bus pass."
-Bus notes are located at the end of the handbook section.
+Bus Passes can be obtained from the front office.
+This note must include a parent/guardian signature and a phone number where a parent can be reached if verification is necessary.
+The note should be taken to the office before 9:00 A.M. and picked up during a passing period, later in the day.
+An administrator must co-sign the note before it is valid.